Reception (Pixie) 2020 - 2021

 Home/School Communication Books

-Your child will have a home/school communication book for you to ask any questions or share any concerns with us.
+Please continue to use your child’s home/school communication book to ask any questions or share any concerns with us.
 We check these diaries on a daily basis and we encourage you to share any information with us that may affect your child’s day at school.

 You child will have their own individual phonics pack to support their learning at home, these will be updated with new sounds each week.
-Please ensure that your child keeps this pack in their school bag as new sounds will be given out every Friday.
+Please ensure that your child keeps this pack in their school pouch as new sounds will be given out every week.
 More detailed information will be inside your child’s pack.

 The children will bring home a book from our reading scheme which will be changed twice a week on a Monday and Friday.